 The negligent driver is not always the only liable party.
 If any other person or entity is partially responsible for the accident, then South Carolina law permits you to seek recovery against them as well.
 For example, if a bar overserved a drunk driver, or a defect in the roadway contributed to the crash, then you could pursue an insurance claim against those entities.

-If all else fails, you can file a judgement against the driver’s home, vehicles, and other assets.
+If all else fails, you can file a judgment against the driver’s home, vehicles, and other assets.
 The problem is that most reckless drivers do not have sufficient holdings to sell off in cases of catastrophic loss.
 It’s also important to know that even if the court enters a judgment against the responsible party, the court is not responsible for ensuring the civil judgment is paid.
 This can be a long, drawn-out process, so we recommend exploring every other avenue before attempting to execute judgment.

-If you were involved in a car crash in South Carolina, and want to know all your rights and options, please contact our injury firm today by calling us at (803) 790-2800 or by clicking on the live chat box below.
+If you were involved in a car crash in South Carolina and want to know all your rights and options, please contact our injury firm today by calling us at (803) 790-2800 or by clicking on the live chat box below.
 We want to bring clarity and justice to the process for you.

 Do I Need A Lawyer to Settle My South Carolina Workers' Compensation Case?

 Whether or not you need a workers' comp lawyer after being hurt at work will largely depend on the severity of the injury and how you're being treated by your employer and their insurance company.
 Minor work injuries that require minimal treatment, and do not prevent you from working, should not require hiring a workers' comp lawyer.
 Likewise, if the insurance company is paying your medical bills, authorizing necessary medical care, sending checks in a timely fashion, and offering to fairly compensate you for any impairment or effect on future earnings, a workers' comp lawyer might not be necessary.